Tooloop/Tooloop-OS-Website/content/Manual/Installation/Install on ODROID.md

 ***Ubuntu 16.04.X (YYYYMMDD) (MINIMAL, BARE OS)***

-The date and version might change over time).
+The date and version might have changed).
-Flash it on your eMMC module or SD card and boot from it.
+[Flash it on your eMMC module or SD card](https://etcher.io/) and boot from it.

 # Create the tooloop user